Editor's note: This story was last updated on June 9.

 - Keep at least 6-8' of space from other people

-Tucson Parks and Recreation has temporarily closed all playgrounds and other park amenities and equipment through April 30.
+Tucson Parks and Recreation has temporarily closed all playgrounds and other park amenities and equipment at least until June 22.
 Golf courses, disc golf courses, tennis courts, dog parks, skate parks and rinks, urban fishing areas, open space, trails, walking paths, and some park restroom facilities will continue to remain open for people to use while adhering to social distancing guidelines.
 These are the suggestions:

 - Prepare for limited access to public restrooms or water fountains.